- Home

 4. Create an inspiring vision board

-Vision boards are about hope, the promise of a better day, and remembering what life’s all about.
-They’ll often grow and evolve along with you, so your vision board might look completely different from one year to the next.
+Vision boards are about hope, personal growth, and remembering what life’s all about.
+They’ll often grow and evolve as you do, so your vision board might look completely different from one year to the next.

-To find out more about vision boards and how to create yours, it’s worth having a read of our in-depth article here.
+To find out more about vision boards and how to create yours, it’s worth reading our in-depth article here.

 You might choose to keep a day-in-the-life blog where you let people into the ins and outs of your life and allow them to really get to know you.
-Or you could keep a blog about something you’re really passionate about – such as travel, fashion, baking, or animals – with the aim of inspiring others.
-If you’re a business owner, then perhaps you could start a blog that gives tips to others on how to set up their own business… the list is endless.
+Or you could keep a blog about something you’re passionate about – such as travel, fashion, baking, or animals – with the aim of inspiring others.
+If you’re a business owner, perhaps you could start a blog full of tips on how to set up a business…the list is endless.

 Once you know what you want to write about, setting up a blog is pretty simple, and it’s completely up to you how often you choose to create content for it.
-If you’re wondering where to start, then we’ve put together a handy guide that will show you how to set up a blog in six easy steps.
+If you’re wondering where to start, check out our article: How to start a blog in 6 easy steps.

 6. Bake something elaborate

-If you’re looking for somewhere to start, then you could try baking this Charlotte royale recipe from Mary Berry, this prinsesstårta (Swedish princess cake) from SkandiKitchen, or this rosemary focaccia bread from Gimme Some Oven.
+If you’re looking for somewhere to start, you could try this Charlotte royale recipe from Mary Berry, this Swedish princess cake from ScandiKitchen, or this rosemary focaccia bread from Gimme Some Oven.

 7. Make your own bubble bath and face mask

-So, if you want to save some money, skip the chemicals, and get creative, then you could have a go at making your own bubble bath.
-The only four ingredients you need are castile soap, glycerin, distilled water, and essential oils – and the process itself is quite straightforward.
+So, if you want to save some money, skip the chemicals, and get creative, why not have a go at making your own bubble bath?
+The only ingredients you’ll need are castile soap, glycerin, distilled water, and essential oils – and the process itself is quite straightforward.

-To find out what to do next, you can have a read of this guide from The Guardian, which will explain how to make sweet dreams bubble bath, cold season bubble bath, pure sunshine bubble bath, and love potion bubble bath.
+To find out what to do next, have a read of this guide from The Guardian, which will explain how to make four different types of bubble bath: sweet dreams bubble bath, cold season bubble bath, pure sunshine bubble bath, and love potion bubble bath.

-If you fancy making your own face mask too, then there are plenty of ideas in this article from Marie Claire (the stress relief face mask and the cocoa dream hydration mask come top of our list!).
+If you fancy making your own face mask too, there are plenty of ideas in this article from Marie Claire.

 8. Declutter and reorganise your home

-Though decluttering is a physical activity, it’s also a brilliant way to reduce stress by freeing yourself from some of the items that have been weighing you down.
+Decluttering is a brilliant way to reduce stress by freeing yourself from some of the things you no longer need.
 As human beings, we’re drawn to order and symmetry.
 So when our homes feel cluttered, our minds often feel cluttered too, whether we realise it or not.

-Decluttering and reorganising your things is also an opportunity to rediscover lost treasures, and make daily living feel more manageable.
-After all, having something fall out of a cupboard every time you open it is a sure way to boost your irritability levels!
+Decluttering and reorganising is also an opportunity to rediscover lost treasures and make daily living feel more manageable.
+After all, having something fall out of a cupboard every time you open it is a sure way to annoy you!

 9. Explore fun things to do online

-If you’d like some ideas and inspiration for where to head first, then it’s worth having a read of our article 22 fun things to do online.
-We’d love to know which activity you enjoyed most!
+If you’d like some ideas and inspiration for what to do, it’s worth having a read of our article: 21 fun things to do online.
+We’d love to know which activity you most enjoyed!

-For those who’d like to do something fun, yet educational online, you could also try taking a virtual museum or an art gallery tour.
+For those who’d like to do something fun yet educational online, you could take a virtual museum or art gallery tour.
 Some of the places you could explore include the National Museum of Modern and Contemporary Art in South Korea and the Uffizi Gallery in Florence.
-Why not have a read of our article, 10 of the worlds best virtual museum and art gallery tours, to find out more?
+Why not read our article, 10 of the worlds best virtual museum and art gallery tours, to find out more?

 Nothing says ‘rainy day activity’ like getting stuck into some arts and crafts and exploring your creative side.
 And the list of creative things you can do is endless.
 From painting and macramé to carpentry and origami – there’s something for everyone.